criteo/deepr/_sources/API/core.rst.txt

 Layer
 -----

-Tensorflow logic is preferably defined in a `Layer` for re-usability and composability.
+Tensorflow logic is preferably defined in a :class:`~deepr.layers.Layer` for re-usability and composability.
 It is the equivalent of `Keras`, `Trax`, etc. layers.
-It takes as input / returns a dictionary of `tf.Tensor`.
+It takes as input / returns a dictionary of :class:`~tf.Tensor`.
 This means that the `__init__` method of a `Layer` must define which keys are used for inputs / outputs.

 .. currentmodule:: deepr.layers